nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## Resume

+This one is specific to LinkedIn, in that a LinkedIn profile is itself a resume.
+Posting a resume to LinkedIn therefore is redundant, and worse oversharing.
+It appears to be someone attempts to be fully transparent in their search for a job but it is actually just more spam.

 ## Position Spam

 Examples: